Government & Public Safety13 min read

 Understanding the differences between acknowledgments, jurats, oaths, and copy certifications is critical.
 Performing the wrong type of act can invalidate an entire transaction.

-5. Consider the Signing Agent Path
+6. Consider the RON Path Early

 Start Your FREE Florida Notary Preparation